elfrucool/blog/golang/random-generator.md

 }
 ```

-## APPLICATION
+## APPLICATIONS

 We have a complete pseudo-random value generator library with the most important types, to generate more complex types, we can use `Map/Map2/FlatMap` to map these values into structs/etc.

+Now I'm going to show the power of above library in actio in two ways:

+1. a small program that generates random directories
+2. property-based testing proof of concept ([separated article](./property-based-testing.md))

+### RANDOM DIRECTORIES

-Now I'm going to show the power of above library in action into a small program that generates random directories, some of them will contain files and some do not, this could be useful for performance testing over a complex scenario.
+This small program generates random directories, some of them will contain files and some do not, this could be useful for performance testing over a complex scenario.

 ```go
 // main.go